git-town/git-town/docs/ARCHITECTURE.md

 mutability.
 Any variable not wrapped in a `Mutable` should be considered immutable.

-While this practice introduces a thin layer of additional complexity, this extra complexity is justified by the drastically increased robustness of the codebase.
-It has eliminated entire categories of bugs that occurred relatively frequently before.
+While this practice introduces a thin layer of additional complexity, and more code to handle edge cases correctly, this complexity is justified by the drastically increased robustness of the codebase.
+It has eliminated entire categories of bugs that had occurred relatively frequently before.
 We have adopted the naming conventions from the Rust programming language as they have proven effective in that community.

 #### One concept per file